Using Competencies as a Talent Management Tool

 Employees tend to stay with employers who provide opportunities for continued growth and development.
 Assessments can help you to do just that.
 They allow employees to rate their own performance against the observable and measurable requirements of their job and identify areas of strength and those areas in need of development.
 They can then use this information to create personalized learning and development plans.
 Assessments also allow an organization to understand where to focus their learning and development resources, such as coaching and training courses.
 Incorporating competencies or NOS into your learning program requires you to define the skills, abilities, knowledge, and competencies needed for success and then map these to learning and development activities (e.g., courses, job rotation, coaching).
 You will also need assessment tools and individual learning and development plans.

 Defining the key requirements for all jobs allows employees to gain a clear understanding of the expectations for their current role as well as any roles they aspire to transition to.
 This allows employees to take ownership of their own career trajectories.
 Implementation requires a clear map of all roles within an organization, including the required knowledge, skills, experience, and competencies for each role.
 Assessment tools can help employees measure their current status against their selected career goals.
 Your career development program should also include individual career plans and a catalog of learning and development opportunities linked to all the job requirements.

 Understanding a workforce’s skillsets makes filling key positions and planning for succession and promotion easy!
-By using competencies or NOS, you can begin to groom existing employees to take over mission-critical positions.
+By using competencies you can begin to groom existing employees to take over mission-critical positions.
 Through assessments and individual employee career goals, you can better identify which employees display the capacity to perform successfully and create organizational succession plans.
 Implementing competencies into your succession planning program requires you to define mission-critical positions, the key requirements for those positions, assessment tools, and learning and development options.